-Roland/Boss jumped on the compressor stompbox bandwagon with the CS-1 Compression Sustainer.
-It has a fixed ratio, so the PODXT model based on it has the SUSTAIN control varying the threshold of the compressor circuitry.
+Roland/Boss[®] jumped on the compressor stompbox bandwagon with the CS-1 Compression Sustainer.
+It has a fixed ratio, so the PODXT Live model based on it has the SUSTAIN control varying the threshold of the compressor circuitry.
 LEVEL does what you'd expect.

 All product names are trademarks of their respective owners, which are in no way associated or affiliated with Line 6.
 These product names, descriptions and images are provided for the sole purpose of identifying the specific products that were studied during Line 6's sound model development.
+ROLAND and BOSS are registered trademarks of Roland Corporation.